marina601/discover-malta/README.md

 - The user may select the number of adults, children and the date which they would like to go on a trip.
 - In the modal header the trip name selected is displayed, to let the user know which trip they are booking the tickets for.
 - The price per single ticket is shown to the user.
-- The user has the option not to specify the number of children for the trip, however the number of adults has to be selected.
+- The user has the option not to specify the number of children for the trip, however, the number of adults has to be selected.
 - If only children tickets are selected, the custom validation message appears, letting the user know that at least 1 adult ticket is required to purchase this trip.
-- If the trip is not family friendly, the form does not display an input for number of children tickets.
+- If the trip is not family-friendly, the form does not display input for children tickets.
-- On form submittions, total number of tickets is calculated and checked against the databse trip.num_tickets.
+- On form submissions, a total number of tickets is calculated and checked against the database trip.num_tickets.
 The trip.num_tickets is being reduced.
-- If there are not enought tickets in the database available, an error toast message is appearing letting the user know how many tickets are available.
+- If there are not enough tickets in the database available, an error toast message is appearing letting the user know how many tickets are available.
-- The user may dismiss the datepicke by pressing close button or a cross located on the right hand side of the modal.
+- The user may dismiss the date picker by pressing the close button or a cross located on the right-hand side of the modal.

     - ![book-now-modal](readme-files/images/book-now-modal.png)

 #### Datepicker:
-    - Datepicker widget has been implemented from jQuery library
+    - Datepicker widget has been implemented from the jQuery library
-    - The datepicker has been modified to display the date format django accepts, does not allow the user to pick any past dates and it displays the first day of the week:
+    - The date picker has been modified to display the date format Django accepts, does not allow the user to pick any past dates and it displays the first day of the week:
           - `$( ".calendar" ).datepicker({
                dateFormat : 'yy-mm-dd',
                minDate : new Date(),
                firstDay: 1,
            });`
-     - Datepicker colour scheme has been modifyed to suit the colour scheme of the site
+     - Date picker colour scheme has been modified to suit the colour scheme of the site

-- This page also features full informatio for selected trip
+- This page also features full information for the selected trip
-- Icons are used on this page, similaly to all trips.html page, to display:
+- Icons are used on this page, similarly to all trips.html page, to display:
         - Duration
         - Start Time
         - Reviews